behance/license-to-fail/README.md

 `allowedPackages`: takes an array of objects.
 The only required field is `name`.
 `allowedLicenses`: takes an array of strings and calls `indexOf` on the licenses.
+`warnOnUnknown`: instead of erroring on packages with an `UNKNOWN` license, just warn. (false by default)

 ```js
 // ./config.js